Biology Camp – 5 Days

 Arrival in Cairns: Welcome to Cairns!
 You are met at the airport by one of our staff and have an orientation and safety briefing.

-Aboriginal Guided Rainforest Walk: Your first activity is discovering the biodiversity of the Daintree Rainforest through the eyes of an Aboriginal guide.
+Rainforest Discovery with Indigenous Guide: Your first activity is discovering the biodiversity of the Daintree Rainforest through the eyes of an Aboriginal guide.
 This area is culturally, historically and biologically important to the Kuku Yalanji people.
 Starting with a traditional smoking ceremony, you wander rainforest paths, discovering with your guide how these Aboriginal people found their way through dense rainforest, and learned which native plants were tasty to eat, which plants were dangerous and which ones served as weapons and medicine.
 As your guide shares his stories, you also learn how the seasons dictated life, what falls under men’s and women’s “business”, how to make fire in the rainforest and how to make fish very easy to catch.
 You then sample billy tea and wattle seed damper (bread) made on the fire topped with jam from rainforest berries.

 Daintree Rainforest: Next you cross into the main section of the Daintree Rainforest, the jewel in the crown of the Wet Tropics.
 For biology students, this is an important area for study: this area of the country has the highest concentration of primitive flowering plant families in the world, Australia’s rarest mammal (the Murina florious bat) and 13 species of birds found nowhere else on earth.